JessyCat92/temonianumboadranth/README.md

 classes with other flex values.

 I added also a basic Imprint - as here was nothing in the tasks I added an imprint about myself.
+I added here also my Github Account and also my Community Github Organisation - Most of the stuff there is created by myself - be aware most of that is already old or was atg times I started different new frameworks and had also not too much time - but maybe if you are interested it will give you some more coding impressions about me.